UCL/BSP-isobenefit-qgis-plugin/README.md

 # BSP Isobenefit Urbanism QGIS Plugin

-QGIS plugin for Isobenefit Urbanism
+QGIS plugin for Isobenefit Urbanism.

+## QGIS Plugin Installation

+To install the plugin in QGIS, enable the experimental plugins setting and then search for the "isobenefit" plugin.

 ## Original version